Delta-1 Gold Project

 2021: An eight-hole, 1370 m diamond drilling program which expanded the mineralized zone from the surface to a vertical depth of 150 meters.

-Map of the Delta-1 Gold Zone, showing the location of all Delta drill holes so far.
+Below is a Map of the Delta-1 Eureka Gold Zone, showing the location of all Delta drill holes to date.
 The map also shows the alteration corridor that is hosting the gold mineralization and the East Extension of the mineralized zone.
 This alteration corridor is defined over approximately five kilometres of strike length at Delta-1

 Regional and Property Geology